 Happy October!
 I’m resurrecting horror movie articles from my old blog and revamping them.
 This article is reworked from a 2013 post.

 I lead toward Newman’s perspective.
-Exorcist II: The Heretic contains fascinating ideas, wonderful visual moments, and a excellent score.
+Exorcist II: The Heretic contains fascinating ideas, wonderful visual moments, and an excellent score.
 It’s also weirdly off-kilter, unevenly acted and scripted, and edited on a bad glue-sniffing trip.
-It’s no surprise audiences in 1977 laughed it off the screen during its opening weekend.
+It’s no surprise audiences in 1977 laughed it off the screen.

 I don’t think it’s right to call Exorcist II a misunderstood work.
 Most of what critics consider wrong with it are indeed serious problems.
 There isn’t any negative leveled at the movie I consider inaccurate.
 But it remains beguiling and intriguing: an ambitious piece sunk by a combination of overreach and production nightmares.
 I can see what John Boorman was trying to achieve beneath the haze of everything that doesn’t work, and it was a laudable goal.